Chord Distribution Analysis

 | A7b9 -> Dm7 | Resolution (Minor) | 1 |

-- Pervasive use of the minor ii-V-i progression (Em7b5 - A7b9 - Dm) defines the D minor tonality.
+- Frequent use of minor ii-V-i progressions (Em7b5 - A7b9 - Dm) establishes a somber D natural/harmonic minor tonality.